lupinelab/kproximate/README.md

 If no host has been selected after all hosts have been assessed then the host with the most available memory is selected.

 ## Scaling Down
 Scaling down is very agressive.
-When the cluster is not scaling and the cluster's load is calculated to be satisfiable by n-1 nodes while also remaining within the configured load headroom value a negative scale event is triggered.
+When the cluster is not scaling and the cluster's load is calculated to be satisfiable by n-1 nodes while also remaining within the configured load headroom value then a negative scale event is triggered.
 The node with the least allocated resources is selected and all pods are evicted from it before it is removed from the cluster and deleted.